michaelzevin/michaelzevin.github.io/about.md

 {:.figcaption}

 I grew up in the southwest suburbs of Chicago, and have since jumped around Illinois to study astronomy and physics.
-I did my undergraduate at the University of Illinois Urbana-Champaign with majors in astronomy and physycs, with a minor in music performance.
+I did my undergraduate at the University of Illinois Urbana-Champaign with majors in astronomy and physics, with a minor in music performance.
 Following my undergraduate studies, I took a couple of years off from my studies to pursue music, and during this time also worked as an educator at the Adler Planetarium.
 I then headed up to Evanston for my graduate studies, and received a PhD in astrononmy and physics from Northwestern University in 2020.
 Following my graduate studies, I was a NASA Hubble Fellow, Kavli Institute for Cosmological Physics Fellow, and Enrico Fermi Fellow at the University of Chicago from 2020-2023.